Joseph Devlin: Minority leader

-Devlin was re-elected in Belfast West in 1925 when he decided to lead his small party out of abstentionism and sat for the first time in the Parliament of Northern Ireland as head of a powerless opposition, but so as to highlight Catholic grievances, especially in relation to education.
+Devlin was re-elected by a large majority in Belfast West in 1925 when he decided to lead his small party out of abstentionism and sat for the first time in the Parliament of Northern Ireland as head of a powerless opposition.
+Devlin sought to highlight Catholic grievances, especially in relation to education.
 He was returned for the four member constituency until Proportional Representation by the Single Transferable Vote was abolished for territorial constituencies and single member seats were introduced for the 1929 election.

 In 1927, Devlin was urged by Alfie Byrne to stand in the Irish general election (for a seat in the Dublin parliament) but he refused saying "If I do that, the poor people of Belfast, who have stood by me loyally for the past thirty years and who are undergoing the tortures of the damned will, I fear, think I am taking this opportunity of slipping out of a difficult position."

 From 1929 until his death, Joe Devlin was the Northern Ireland MP for Belfast Central.
 He won amendment to the Northern Ireland Education Act of 1930 which improved the funding of Catholic schools.
 Otherwise they were years of demoralisation for northern Catholics, and the party abstained after 1932 due to the abolishment of proportional representation, when frustration finally drove him and his followers out of the Belfast parliament again, when his party abstained.

 After his death, James Craig, the Prime Minister of Northern Ireland and leader of the Ulster Unionist Party, said, "He and I were in opposite political camps for over thirty years, and fought for our respective parties, necessarily at times with keen enmity, but throughout I have never entertained anything but admiration for his personal character.".

 Personal background

 "Wee Joe", as he was popularly known, was held in high affection by his constituents for his charming and effervescent personality.
 He was a fluent and powerful orator.
 In later years he was comfortably off as director of the Distillery Company and chairman of the Irish News, and enjoyed organising summer fêtes – "days of delight" – for Belfast children.
 His approach in life was 'getting things done'.
 He lived most of his life in Belfast, though he spent some earlier years in London.
 An acknowledged spokesman and leader of Catholic nationalists in Ulster for decades, Devlin died in Belfast on 18 January 1934.
 He was buried at Milltown Cemetery.
-His funeral at St. Peter's, Belfast, was attended by leading members of both governments.
+His funeral at St. Peter's, Belfast, was attended by leading members of both Irish governments.
 The AOH hall in Ardboe, County Tyrone, is named after him.